forkriver/about-me-11ty/README.md

 npx eleventy
 ```

-* Your website will be placed inside of the `_site` folder and will be ready for deployment.
+* Your website will be placed inside of the `public` folder and will be ready for deployment.

 ### License